Up-to-date information is available through the State of Michigan

 Rochester Hills Fire Department, A Brief History

-By Patrick J. McKay, Rochester Hills Museum Manager, Part-time Firefighter, RHFD
+By Patrick J. McKay,

 The Rochester Hills Fire Department has been proudly serving our residents since 1984.
-In order to understand the history of the Rochester Hills Fire Department, you have to understand the fascinating history of our community, our state and our country.
+In order to understand the history of the Fire Department, you have to understand the fascinating history of our community, our state and our country.
 We also have to understand the role that the Village and City of Rochester has played in fire protection in our community.

-The City of Rochester Hills has existed since 1984 when voters in Avon Township voted to change from a township to a City form of government to avoid annexation issues from neighboring communities.
-Avon Township was formed in 1983, two years before the Territory of Michigan was admitted to the United States in 1837.
+The City of Rochester Hills has existed since 1984 when voters in Avon Township voted to change from a township form of government to a City form of government to avoid annexation issues from neighboring communities.
+Avon Township was formed in 1835, two years before the Territory of Michigan was admitted to the United States in 1837.
 In its early days, Avon Township was a rural area and an agricultural based community.
 Within Avon Township was the Village of Rochester that served as the commercial center for the regional area.
-Rochester was located near three water sources - Clinton River, Paint Creek, and Stoney Creek - that provided water for various mills that met the needs for our community residents.
-Rochester's location also attracted a railroad in 1872, and another railroad in 1879 enhancing its location as a commercial center and creating the need for fire protection.
+Rochester was located near three water sources – Clinton River, Paint Creek, and Stoney Creek - that provided water for various mills that met the needs for our community residents.
+Rochester’s location also attracted a railroad in 1872, and another railroad in 1879 enhancing its location as a commercial center and creating a need for fire protection.

-For major fires in Rochester, fire apparatus was burrowed from neighboring Departments such as Pontiac for the Interurban barn fires on May 19, 1923.
+For major fires in Rochester, fire apparatus was borrowed from neighboring Departments such as Pontiac for the Interurban barn fires on May 19, 1923.
 A triple combination pumper, similar to pumpers today, was not purchased until 1926.

 The acquisition and modernization of the Rochester Fire Department was important to Avon Township residents since the Rochester Fire Department responded to all structure fires within the township.
 Nearly all fires in the Township were complete losses due to the lack of any firefighting equipment and water supply.

-In 1927, The Village of Rochester authorized the purchase of a fire truck specifically to help the surrounding community of Avon Township - actually only those living within a seven-mile radius of the Village of Rochester.
-Eighty-three subscribers contributed to the purchase of this truck.
+In 1927, The Village of Rochester authorized the purchase of a fire truck specifically to help the surrounding community of Avon Township – actually only those living within a seven-mile radius of the Village of Rochester.
+Eighty-Three subscribers contributed to the purchase of this truck.
 Notable residents and businesses such as Ferry Morse Seed Company at Auburn and Rochester Roads and the Parke-Davis Company were subscribers.

 Avon Township Grows